The Definitive Guide To Google Patents Search

 In conclusion, Google Patents is a great tool for those who are looking for basic searches such as novelty or general search just to know the state of the art.
 There are certain limitations, as stated in the previous sections.
 But the database is open source, and one can easily overlook them if the nature of the searches is not very critical.

 There is a very high possibility that you may find the documents of interest when you use Google Patents.
 However, that is the extent to which you can use Google Patents.
 What is also important is to properly interpret the patent document, which is a job left for the pros.
-The advantage of using Google Patent is that you will have reduced the attorney’s charges.
+However, the ultimate advantage of using Google Patents is that you will have reduced the expense of attorney fee.

 Furthermore, if you do perform a search for days together, and still do not find relevant documents, it is an indication of either one of the two things: